luispedro/luispedro_org/index.rst

 mixed microbial communities such as the one in our guts, the `microbiome
 <http://en.wikipedia.org/wiki/Microbiome>`__.

-I work both on developing new computer methods (software) for these tasks as well as on specific biological problems.
+In order to be able to use these data, I also need to develop new computer methods (software) for these tasks.
+Thus my work is a mix of solving biological problems and tackling the software issues that stand in the way of doing so.

 Recent Publications
 ===================